Sports Action Video Prompts: 10 Athletic Motion Templates

 Q: Why do limbs deform mid-leap?

-A: Add single fluid motion and slight slow-motion at apex — slowing the peak gives the model more frames per moment and stabilizes the pose.
+A: Add single fluid motion and slight slow-motion at apex.
+Slowing the peak gives the model more frames per moment and stabilizes the pose.
+Also keep the clip to a single 8-second generation — deformation spikes once a motion runs past one continuous beat.

-Q: Can I do a stadium crowd in the background?
+Q: Can I put a stadium crowd in the background?

 A: A blurred crowd works (out-of-focus crowd behind).
-Specific faces in the crowd will warp — keep them defocused.
+Specific faces will warp, so keep them defocused.

 Q: How do I get the “Nike commercial” look?

-A: Hard directional key + warm rim + slight motion blur on limbs + slo-mo at peak only.
+A: Hard directional key plus warm rim, slight motion blur on limbs, and slo-mo at the peak only.
 Avoid soft diffused light.

 Tags: #character-motion #sports #action #Video generation #Prompt